kubernetes-sigs/gateway-api/docs-src/security-model.md

 ### Validating Webhook
 A validating webhook could potentially handle some of the cross-resource validation necessary for this security model and provide more immediate feedback to end users.

 **Benefits**

 * Immediate validation feedback.
-* More validation logic stays in core Service APIs codebase.
+* More validation logic stays in core Gateway API codebase.

 **Downsides**

 * Imperfect solution for cross-resource validation.
 For example, a change to a GatewayClass could affect the validity of corresponding Gateway.
-* Additional complexity involved in installing Service APIs in a cluster.
+* Additional complexity involved in installing Gateway API in a cluster.